njchen8/Cal-Hacks/sentiment-event/README.md

 ```

 Set `BACKEND_API_URL` in the frontend environment (or `.env.local`) to the FastAPI URL.
 The proxy defaults to `http://localhost:8000` for local development.

-Once the API is running, open the analyzer page in the frontend and enter a keyword to view how many tweets are currently stored in the SQLite database for that term.
-Run `python main.py run "your keyword"` (from the `backend` directory) whenever you want to refresh the stored data before checking the count.